|

 This article offers useful responses to

-the behavior of someone you believe is addicted
+the behavior of someone you feel is too

 Perspective